-Annex 1

-Flowchart for child protection procedures
+Annex 1 - Flowchart for child protection procedures

-f In the cases of known FGM, the teacher who was made aware will also make contact with the police
+^{} In the cases of known FGM, the teacher who was made aware will also make contact with the police

-Annex 2 - Example Recording form (only to be used in the event of access to electronic recording system being unavailable)
+Annex 2 - Example Recording form

+As a school we do not use paper forms to record safeguarding we use our ClassCharts system.
+Should we experience a long term PC problem, this form would be used.

 Child's name:

-Date and time D.o.B
+Date and time: D.J.:

-Name and role of person raising concern:
+Name and role of concern: f person raisir ng 1

-D Details of concern (where? when? what? who? behaviours?
-Use child's words)
+Details of conc ern (where? w hen? what? who? beha viours?
+Use child's v words)

+1

+L

+Actions taken

+Per son taking